p-n-c/project-prototype-generator/README.md

 Open a terminal and navigate to where you want to locate your project.

 Type `create-web-project` and follow the instructions.
-There are 3 options:
+There are 3 types of site available:

 - Web basic
   - eslint